cristianrusu777/POC-WF-Technician/README.md

 ```
 ## Navigation

-Open authentication.html file and open it in a browser.
+Open authentication.html file in a browser.

 To view the User wireframe setting, click "Authenticate"